KiDS-1000: Combined halo-model cosmology constraints from galaxy abundance, galaxy clustering and galaxy-galaxy lensing: The Halo model

 where $P_{\mathrm{lin}}(k)$ is the linear power spectrum, obtained using the \citet{Eisenstein1997} matter transfer function, and $b_\mathrm{h}(M,z)$ is the halo bias function.
 We adopt the \citet{Tinker2010} halo bias function which together with their halo mass function provides for consistent normalisation of the halo model integrals.
 The second term in equation \ref{P2hcc} encompasses the beyond-linear halo bias correction $\beta^{\mathrm{NL}}$ proposed by \citet{Mead2021} where,

 $\beta^{\mathrm{NL}}$ is measured using the \textsc{DarkQuest} emulator \citep{Nishimichi2019, Miyatake2020, Mahony2022}, by measuring the non-linear halo-halo power spectrum and then dividing it by the linear matter power spectrum multiplied with the product of linear bias factors \citep[][Eq.
 23]{Mead2021}.
 Due to the definition of $\beta^{\mathrm{NL}}$, this measurement also holds true for galaxy-galaxy and galaxy-matter correlations.
 As shown in \citet{Mahony2022}, this function is cosmology dependent, but does not account for assembly bias effects.
-In this paper, owing to the volume-limited mix of all galaxies used in our analysis, we consider any assembly bias to be a subdominant effect.
+In this paper, owing to the volume-limited mix of all types of galaxies used in our analysis, we consider any assembly bias to be a subdominant effect as the secondary properties are unlikely to manifest for a non-specific galaxy type selection \citep{Wechsler2018}.
 Numerically, the integrals in the halo model are not integrated from zero to infinity, but rather between a wide range of halo masses.
 Special care has to be taken to account for the masses outside of the integration limits, for which an appropriate correction is applied (as derived in \citet{Cacciato2009}, Eqs.
 24 and 25, and in \citet{Mead2020, Mead2021}, Appendices A in both papers).
 The two-point correlation functions corresponding to these power-spectra are obtained by Fourier transformation:

 For the halo bias function, $b_{\mathrm{h}}$, we use the fitting function from \citet{Tinker2010}, as it was obtained using the same numerical simulation from which the halo mass function was obtained.
 We have adopted the parametrisation of the concentration-mass relation, given by \citet{Duffy2011}: